 The chicken is first marinated in an olive oil-vinegar-spice mixture, grilled, and in the final stages of cooking, slathered with a sweet-and-spicy barbecue sauce.
 The sauce can be changed up with any of these sauce variations.

-If you're not a griller, check out the variation for baked barbecued chicken thighs after the directions for this recipe.
+If you don't like to cook on the grill check out the variation for baked barbecued chicken thighs after the directions for this recipe.

 - 3 pounds/1.5 kg chicken thighs (patted dry with a paper towel)